 How to dry a wet mattress quickly?

 To dry a mattress fast, you should have a box spring mattress that is not attached to the frame.
 Spread it out in a room with plenty of airflow and sunlight.
 Turn on an air conditioner and dehumidifier and start drying it out using a blow dryer.
 This is the fastest and most effective active method of drying a mattress.
 But please, make sure that the mattress is completely dry before using it.
 The moisture can stay deep inside the mattress while the surface is 100% dry.
 This may lead to mold and mildew.
+So, now you know how to dry a mattress quickly.

 How to dry a mattress after bedwetting?